 Maybe there’s something you’ve always wanted to do, like skydiving, learning to play an instrument, or running guns through eastern Europe.
-Whatever it is, now’s your time to do it — you’ll feel more fulfilled by who you are as a person, and your confidence will improve fast.
+Whatever it is, now’s your time to do it, even if it’s just reading a book.
+You’ll feel more fulfilled by who you are as a person, and your confidence will improve fast.

 Step 4: Rebuild Existing Relationships…